skip to content

 Many people use speculative applications to create opportunities rather than applying for advertised vacancies.
 This video will tell you more.

-Smart Works - A two year scheme that has recruited Cambridge students - it doesn’t run every year so one to check.
+• Smart Works - A two-year scheme that has recruited Cambridge students - it doesn’t run every year so check if it’s open.

 Tips for succeeding in the application or selection process